 When injuries are caused by defective property conditions, a resulting legal claim is considered a premises liability lawsuit.
 Defective property conditions may be based on flawed design, shoddy workmanship, poor maintenance and upkeep, a lack of safety features, or a number of other conditions that could cause an injury.
-A skilled California Premises Liability Attorney at Black & DePaoli can help you bring a lawsuit against a negligent property owner or occupier if you have been hurt due to a property defect.
+A skilled California Premises Liability Attorney at The Law Office of Black & DePaoli, PC can help you bring a lawsuit against a negligent property owner or occupier if you have been hurt due to a property defect.

 Bringing a Claim Based on Defective Property Conditions